 Now, I have read reviews of various Mission taquerias online, and seems there is much contention as to which taquerias are really authentic and truly tasy.
 Some rave about Cancun while others respond with a resounding, "meh."
 I guess that maybe the people who live there are just spoiled for choice and have to find something to argue about.
 All I can say is that Michael and I, as Seattleites, just devoured our burritos and couldn't have been happier.
 And at around $5 apiece with chips and house made salsas included, these burritos are also a great deal.

 Tempted by the sight of a line snaking out the door of a shop advertising fresh made organic ice cream, we got dessert at the Bi Rite Cremaery.
 Back on the street we enjoyed toasted cocnut and malted vanilla with peanut brittle and milk chocolate ice cream.
-Thick and creamy, the ice cream was a real treat (although we both agreed that we favor our own local organic ice creamery, Seattle's Molly Moon's).
+Thick and creamy, t

 For science fiction and fantasy lovers, Borderlands Books is a must.
 This little shop is crammed with new and used books spanning the full breadth of these genres.
 While we didn't buy anything, I was tempted by a lovely illustrated edition of the complete tales of Hans Christian Andersen.